 As a site dedicated to promoting all things handmade, we probably shouldn’t be advocating the gift card.
 But… what if you put the gift card inside a super cute, handmade case?
 All bases covered, and everybody’s happy.
 Plus, when the gift card is spent, the case can still be used to hold cards and cash for a quick shopping trip.
 We even added a key ring to clip on a house or car key.
 Take it by itself or toss it into a larger tote.
 You could even use one as a clever case for your business cards.

 As extra personalization, we added a bit of embellishment on each flap.
 Thanks to the world of scrapbooking, the choices for adhesive shapes and letters are nearly endless.
-We found our four seasonal options in the blink of an eye: three different sparkling snowflakes and a glittering dimensional letter set.
+We found our four seasonal options in the blink of an eye at a local craft store: three different sparkling snowflakes and a glittering dimensional letter set.
 The strength of the adhesive is just right for gift giving, allowing the element to be removed for after-holiday use if so desired.
 For a stronger bond, simply add a drop of permanent fabric glue.

 If your machine has a monogramming function, that’s yet another option.
-We stitched out a ¾” Block Letter Monogram on our Janome Memory Craft 9900.
+We stitched out a ¾” single Block Letter Monogram on our Janome Memory Craft 9900.
 It was a perfect fit within the 1½” stripe on our exterior fabric.
-This step should be done prior to sewing the exterior to the lining so the lining remains smooth.
+This step should be done prior to sewing the exterior to the Lining so the Lining remains smooth.

 The key ring loop is optional, but adds a handy extra feature.
 The steps below show you how we made our loops from the exterior fabric.
 You could also use a sturdy ribbon, such as a double-layer grosgrain, or a heavy twill tape.

 The snap closure on the flap is also optional.
-You could use a button and buttonhole or even Velcro®.
-But, we thought the cute Babyville Boutique plastic snaps were the perfect bright and happy match to our colorful holiday fabrics.
+You could use a button and Buttonhole or even Velcro®.
+But, we thought cute plastic snaps were the perfect bright and happy choice to match our colorful holiday fabrics.
 We chose a plain red snap cover, but there are lots of fun colors and many of them feature little embossed designs.
-If you are new to working with Babyville Boutique plastic snaps, we have a full step-by-step tutorial.
+If you are new to working with plastic snaps, we have a full step-by-step tutorial.
+Our tutorial outlines working with Babyville brand snaps, but the process is similar for most plastic snap options.
 You could also use a standard metal snap, and of course… we have a step-by-step tutorial for that too.

-It’s fun to use an extra pretty print for the lining so there’s a pop of color when the case is opened.
-We selected three colors of Reindeer Toss from the Rudolph and Friends collection by Quilting Treasures.
+It’s fun to use an extra pretty print for the Lining so there’s a pop of color when the case is opened.
+We originally selected three colors of Reindeer Toss from the Rudolph and Friends collection by Quilting Treasures.

-We offer a pattern download below so you can get the perfect concave and convex curves.
+We offer a free pattern download below so you can get the perfect concave and convex curves.

 Sewing Tools You Need